About us

 Our program is strongly connected with national and international MS research priorities, collaborators, health professionals, MS support services (MS Plus) and advocates (MS Australia), and most importantly, people living with MS and their communities.

-Our team of more than sixty researchers has proudly been at the forefront of research advancements in MS for more than thirty years, utilising the unique concentration of people living with MS and MS research in Tasmania.
+Our team has proudly been at the forefront of research advancements in MS for more than thirty years, utilising the unique concentration of people living with MS and MS research in Tasmania.

 Learn more about Our impact.